 # 9 Determine to Build a Salable Asset, Not Just a Business (Make Millions with Your Ideas)

 My Take: This tip goes hand in hand with number six.
 The bottom line is that equity is more important than cash flow.
-Yes, you need both to survive.
-But # 1 goal with a business is to build an asset that has equity and income, which puts you in a great position when you want to sell your business one day.
+Yes, you need cash flow to survive and pay your bills.
+But the number one goal with a business is to build an asset that has equity and income, which puts you in a great position when you want to sell your business.

 # 10 Sell the Same Information In a Number of Different Formats, At a Variety of Different Prices (Make Millions with Your Ideas)